yammerjp/optruck/README.md

 # optruck

-**Note:** This project is currently under active development and not yet stable.

-optruck is a CLI tool that streamlines secret management with 1Password by providing a simple way to upload secrets and generate restoration templates.
+optruck is a CLI tool for managing secrets and creating templates with 1Password.
+It can upload secrets from .env files (default) or Kubernetes Secrets to 1Password, and generate templates for restoring them later.

-## Features

-- Upload secrets from environment files or Kubernetes Secrets to 1Password
-- Generate restoration templates from 1Password items
-- Support for both environment file and Kubernetes Secret formats

-### Prerequisites
+## Prerequisites

 1. Install [1Password CLI](https://1password.com/downloads/command-line/)
    - If using 1Password GUI app with CLI integration enabled, you're already signed in